tp1de/ioBroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* Search for ems-esp states for EMS+ thermostats: switchTimes and holidayModes (RC310/RC300)
+* Implement raw telegram search for EMS+ entities and create writable objects / states
+* The search is only active when no km200 gateway is selected

 ### 2.8.0 (2024-02-04)
 * influxdb adapter version >= 4.0.2 required
 * store km200 recordings only within defined retention period for influxdb